daniele-liprandi/EvoNEST-data-science/README.md

 - Install pixi (for Python) or check R installation
 - Guide you through dependency installation
 - Optionally launch Jupyter Lab or R console

+> **Note**: The `-ExecutionPolicy Bypass` flag is safe here and only applies to this single script execution.
+It's needed because scripts downloaded from the internet are not digitally signed.

 #### Linux/macOS
 Double-click **`setup.sh`** in the main directory (if your system supports it), or run from terminal: